krmarshall/Fainne-Mor/docs/01-rules/05-classes/rogue.md

 - Dueling.
 When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
 - Thrown Weapon Fighting.
 You can draw a weapon that has the thrown property as part of the attack you make with the weapon.
 In addition, when you hit with a ranged attack using a thrown weapon, you gain a +2 bonus to the damage roll.
 - Two-Weapon Fighting.
 When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

-## Archetypal Roguish Archetype (Great Name)
-At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities.
-Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.
-In addition to your choice you can also choose to embrace one of the following archetypes: Thief, Scout, or Mastermind.
-You gain all of that archetypes respective features at the appropriate levels.

 <!--
 ## Changed